 The Plantation Resort is right in the heart of the Crystal River National Wildlife Refuge.
 Thanks to its dive shop on property, you won’t have to wake too early to start your day with the manatees at 7.15am.
 After my manatee tour, I went swimming in their heated pool on the small peninsula situated between two canals leading to King’s Bay.
 I could not dream of a more relaxing experience surrounded by nature.
 Everything was so quiet that the only noise was coming from the paddles of the kayakers.
 I finished my day waiting for the sunset next to the river.
 There I had the incredible luck not only to see more manatees but also a turtle and a group of dolphins.

-The Plantation Resort offers a package for one night and the manatee tour starting at 119$ per person.
 As the springs dive sites are just about an hour away, I decided to stay 2 nights, but I could have seen myself staying a week in such a relaxing setting.
 The last and not the least, make sure to have breakfast there, they have delicious, healthy options that will give you the right energy before a day of underwater adventures.

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)